cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/diagnostic_validation_workflows_count.md

 ### Optional

 - `end_time` (Number) endTime query parameter.
 Workflows started before the given time (as milliseconds since UNIX epoch).
 - `run_status` (String) runStatus query parameter.
 Execution status of the workflow.
-If the workflow is successfully submitted, runStatus is 'PENDING'.
-If the workflow execution has started, runStatus is 'IN_PROGRESS'.
-If the workflow executed is completed with all validations executed, runStatus is 'COMPLETED'.
-If the workflow execution fails while running validations, runStatus is 'FAILED'.
+If the workflow is successfully submitted, runStatus is *PENDING*.
+If the workflow execution has started, runStatus is *IN_PROGRESS*.
+If the workflow executed is completed with all validations executed, runStatus is *COMPLETED*.
+If the workflow execution fails while running validations, runStatus is *FAILED*.
 - `start_time` (Number) startTime query parameter.
 Workflows started after the given time (as milliseconds since UNIX epoch).

 ### Read-Only